Sonny Franzese: Rise in the Colombo crime family

-Franzese operated out of New York City and New Jersey and was involved in racketeering, fraud, and loansharking.
-He was also a regular at the Copacabana and met such stars as Frank Sinatra and Sammy Davis Jr. on a frequent basis.
-He was also a boxing fan of Rocky Graziano.
-He became a made man in 1950, and served in the crew of Sebastian "Buster" Aloi, father of former Colombo family acting boss Vincenzo Aloi.
-He is believed to have been elevated to caporegime or captain in the Colombo family in the mid 1950s by Profaci.
-By 1963, he had been promoted to underboss by boss Joseph Colombo.
+Franzese operated out of New York City and New Jersey and was involved in racketeering, fraud, bookmaking, loansharking, extortion, and murder.
+It is believed that he became a made man in 1950, a caporegime or captain, in the mid 1950s, and when Joseph Colombo became the new boss of the family in 1963, he was promoted to underboss of the Colombo crime family.
 In the 1950s and 1960s, Franzese listed his official occupation as an owner of a dry-cleaning store in Brooklyn.

+Franzese was a regular at the Copacabana and other popular New York City nightclubs.
+He met celebrities like Frank Sinatra, Sammy Davis Jr., Dean Martin, and Bobby Darin on a frequent basis.
+Later in life, Franzese admitted to having affairs with various celebrity women including, Marilyn Monroe, Jayne Mansfield, and Diahann Carroll.
+Franzese also had an interest in professional boxing—particularly Rocky Graziano, who he met in the 1940s.
+Franzese himself had been an amateur boxer in his youth.

 In 1967, Franzese gained a financial interest in a new recording company, Buddah Records.
 He used Buddah to launder illegal mob earnings and to bribe disc jockeys with payola.
 He also infiltrated and began to make money through the owner of Calla Records, Nate McCalla, until the recording label ceased operations in 1977, and McCalla was murdered execution style in 1980.